-In addition, in the process of monitoring a significant increase in credit risk, as part of the individual credit analysis, the Bank also considers the following qualitative factors: i) management problems; ii) high investments; iii) high competition / low margins; iv) concentration of turnover on a small number of customers; v) loss of concessions or representations; vi) economic group with difficulties; vii) evidence of forbearance in the financial system; viii) problems with suppliers; ix) worsening of the economic and financial position; x) high concentration in a market; xi) employer company (Retail); and xii) divorce (Retail).
+In addition, in the process of monitoring a significant increase in credit risk, as part of the individual credit analysis, the Bank also considers the following qualitative factors: i) management problems; ii) high investments; iii) high competition/low margins; iv) concentration of turnover on a small number of customers; v) loss of concessions or representations; vi) economic group with difficulties; vii) evidence of forbearance in the financial system; viii) problems with suppliers; ix) worsening of the economic and financial position; x) high concentration in a market; xi) employer company (Retail); and xii) divorce (Retail).

-BAI Europa monitors the effectiveness of the criteria used for the identification of significant increase in credit risk through regular assessments in order to confirm that:
+BAI Europa monitors the effectiveness of the criteria used for the identification of significant increase in credit risk through regular assessments in order to confirm that.

-- The criteria allow to identify significant increases in credit risk before the exposure enters in default; - The criteria are not in line with the moment where the customer is 30 days overdue; - The average time between the identification of the significant increase in credit risk and the default is reasonable; - The exposures usually do not change directly from the calculation of the 12-month ECL for a situation where they show signs of impairment; - There is no unjustified volatility in the impairment value of transfers between the 12-month ECL value and the lifetime ECL value.
+- · The criteria allow to identify significant increases in credit risk before the exposure enters in default; - The criteria are not in line with the moment where the customer is 30 days overdue; - The average time between the identification of the significant increase in credit risk and the default is reasonable; - of impairment: - ECL value.